Components

 set_param (bool) – Boolean indicating whether the node should stay parameterized (

-), thus returning the param-node itself.
-Otherwise (False
+True), thus returning the param-node itself.
+Otherwise (False), the param-node will be de-parameterized.- Returns:

 The original node or a de-parameterized version of it.